WasabiMushyPeas/E28-Turbo/README.md

 ### Boost Controller

 The boost controller will be a manual boost controller.
+However an electronic boost controller is a good choice you can use something like the Mac boost solenoid.

 ### Boost Gauge